 The market price of our Class A common stock could decline as a result of sales of a large number of shares of our Class A common stock in the market after this offering, and the perception that these sales could occur may also depress the market price of our Class A common stock.
-Based on 128,444,820 shares of our Class A common stock (after giving effect to the conversion of all of our shares of convertible preferred stock) and 9,467,883 shares of our Class B common stock (after giving effect to the exchange of shares of our Class A common stock for an equivalent number of shares of our Class B common stock to be held by our Chief Executive Officer and his affiliate) outstanding as of December 31, 2020, we will have 152,687,244 shares of our Class A common stock and 9,467,883 shares of our Class B common stock outstanding after this offering.
-Of these shares, the 24,242,424 shares of Class A common stock we are selling in this offering may be resold in the public market immediately, unless such shares are purchased by our affiliates.
-The remaining 128,444,820 shares of Class A common stock, or 84.1% of our outstanding shares of Class A common stock after this offering, and all shares of our Class B common stock (and any shares of Class A common stock into which they are converted) are currently prohibited or otherwise restricted from being sold in the public market under securities laws, market standoff agreements entered into by our stockholders with us, or lock-up agreements entered into by our stockholders with the underwriters.
+Based on 128,444,820 shares of our Class A common stock (after giving effect to the conversion of all of our shares of convertible preferred stock) and 9,467,883 shares of our Class B common stock (after giving effect to the exchange of shares of our Class A common stock for an equivalent number of shares of our Class B common stock to be held by our Chief Executive Officer and his affiliate) outstanding as of December 31, 2020, we will have 150,444,820 shares of our Class A common stock and 9,467,883 shares of our Class B common stock outstanding after this offering.
+Of these shares, the 22,000,000 shares of Class A common stock we are selling in this offering may be resold in the public market immediately, unless such shares are purchased by our affiliates.
+The remaining 128,444,820 shares of Class A common stock after this offering, and all shares of our Class B common stock (and any shares of Class A common stock into which they are converted) are currently prohibited or otherwise restricted from being sold in the public market under securities laws, market standoff agreements entered into by our stockholders with us, or lock-up agreements entered into by our stockholders with the underwriters.